saurabhp75/saurabhp75.github.io/_notes/javascript.md

 **Note**: a variable can be redefined using var but not when using let or const.

-## Js event loop, call stack, callback queue
+## JS event loop, call stack, callback queue

-- `Web APIs`: accessible via window object.
+- `Web APIs`: Accessible via window object.
-- Event loop takes functions from callback queue and put them in call stack if it's empty(no global execution context).
+- Event loop takes functions from `callback queue` and put them in `call stack` if it's empty(no global execution context).
 It constantly monitors the two queues and callstack.
 - When an element is clicked multiple times, the cb function is put into cb queue multiple times.
 - `Microtask queue`: has higher priority than cb queue.
-It contains callbacks from promises and mutation observer.
+It contains callbacks from promises and `mutation observer`.

-## Js engine:
+## JS engine:

 - JRE contains:
-  - js engine.
+  - JS engine.
-  - callstack and twp queues.
+  - callstack and twpo queues.
-  - api to communicate with outside world.
+  - API to communicate with outside world.
   - memory heap.
-  - GC: mark and sweep algorithm.
+  - Garbage Collector: Mark and sweep algorithm.
-- Js engine follows ecmascript standard.
+- Js engine follows ECMAscript standard.
 It is JIT compiler.

-## Type conversion vs coercion.
+## Type conversion vs Coercion.

+- Type conversion is manual whereas Coersion is automatic.
 - Coercion only happens for strings, numbers and Boolean.
 - Plus (+) Operator vs other mathematical operators.

 ## package.json package-lock.json

-- syntax of package.json.
+- Syntax of package.json.
+- package.json contains more than just depenedencies.
+It has project properties like author, description, scripts etc.
+- package.json conatins the minimum version number which is compatible.
+- package-lock.json contains just the depenedencies.
+It has exact version number.
+- Difference between tilde (~) and caret (^) in `package.json`.
+- `^`: Install the latest minor version. ^1.x.x will match with 1.3.0 but not 2.0.0.
+- `~`: Install the latest patch version. ~1.2.3 will match all 1.2.x versions but it will not match 1.3.0 or 1.3.x versions.

 ### SEE ALL HTTP verbs: